David Ortiz, Retirement Rookie:

 You don’t have to be a superstar like David Ortiz in order to retire happily.
 If you plan well for your future, you’ll have the flexibility to do what you want when you retire.
 And that’s something that’s worth saving for.

 Check back to see what Big Papi takes on as the newest #RetirementRookie.
 His first adventure?
 A water aerobics class with some new friends.
 His second adventure?
 Working as a librarian.
+His third?
+Hitting it out of the park with a men’s league.
+And in our latest installment … a walk in the park with a few four-legged friends.
 Check it out below.